gp3r3z/fs-journal/quizzes/week10.md

 <!-- enter you answer in the space below -->

 ```
+   The four most common are :
+    + Public
+    + Private
+    + Protected
+    + internal
 ```

 **10.** If you set a class or method to private, what can access it?